 The purpose of the catalog published for the University of Mary Hardin-Baylor's MyWay at UMHB Program is to provide information about the academic programs as well as the rules, policies, and guidelines of the University.
 It includes information concerning admissions, academic offerings, academic regulations and requirements, tuition and fees, services available to students, university accreditation, and other critical items for prospective and enrolled students.
 In the entirety of the catalog, the terms "University" or "UMHB" shall mean the University of Mary Hardin-Baylor.
+The term "campus" shall mean UMHB owned, leased, or controlled buildings, land, parking lots, and walkways.

 The catalog is available online and may be viewed from any computer able to access the University's website - http://registrar.umhb.edu/catalog.